iOS Custom Precision Drill: Build Repeatable Shot Groups

 • improvement or regression trends

-• time since the last completed session
+• time since your last completed session

 Before You Go

-The Custom Precision Drill is not designed to impress.
-It is designed to expose.
+Custom Precision is not designed to impress.